 Engaged members of the Water Advocates are working with federal, state, and local water agencies to encourage and support them to address the gaps between current uses of water and the long-term water supply.
 The Middle Rio Grande region, from the Otowi Bridge on the road to Los Alamos to Elephant Butte Dam is the Water Advocates focus area.
 Additionally, the Water Advocates are actively encouraging improved state water planning and regional water planning throughout New Mexico.

-The Water Advocates are focusing on three major projects.
+The Water Advocates are focusing on four major projects.
 They are:

 - The federal basin study is underway.

 - State and regional water planning have not been effective.
 The state ISC is developing a 50-year water plan.
 It will describe climate change impacts over the time period and resiliency measures.

 - The 2022-2023 strategic iniative is an outgrowth of the Water Advocates' 2022 annual conference.

 - The Middle Rio Grande annual water report card is a planned project of the Water Advocates.

 The Water Advocates are seeking volunteers who can participate effectively in the projects and make positive changes in water governance.